Legacity/SimpleParkourSystem/README.md

 Copy code
 # Parkour System

 Parkour System is an open-source Bukkit plugin designed to enhance the parkour experience in Minecraft.
 With this plugin, players can enjoy challenging parkour courses, track their progress, and compete with friends.
-This project is actively maintained by the Vexylon community.
+This project is actively maintained by the MarsMinus community.

 ## Features